descendsphere/route-render/docs/DESIGN.md

     *   Manages the application state via the `setState()` method.
     *   Handles the main event flow by wiring up callbacks from the `UIManager` to the appropriate controllers and state transitions.
     *   The `handleResetStyle()` method has been corrected to only reset style-related properties, and no longer interferes with camera state, preventing disruptive side effects during tour playback.
-    *   Contains the `postRender` listener, which is the single source of truth for updating time-based UI elements (labels, displays) during playback.
+    *   Contains the `postRender` listener, which is the single source of truth for updating time-based UI elements (labels, displays) during playback and handles freezing replay stats to cumulative values at the tour's end.

 ### 4.2. `UIManager`
 *   **Description:** Manages all interactions with the DOM.
 *   **Responsibilities:**
     *   Holds references to all interactive DOM elements.
-    *   Initializes all UI event listeners.
+    *   Initializes all UI event listeners, including fully wired and functional smoothing factor controls.
     *   Manages the logic for the collapsible side panel via `collapsePanel()` and `expandPanel()` methods, which are called by the panel's click handler and can be called programmatically (e.g., to auto-collapse on tour start).
     *   Provides a single `updateUIForState(state)` method that shows/hides all relevant UI sections based on the current application state.
-This method now ensures the custom tour controls are always visible when a route is loaded, regardless of device type.
+This method now ensures the custom tour controls and the stats overlay (within the unified bottom panel) are always visible when a route is loaded, regardless of device type.
     *   Provides methods to update the state of custom controls (e.g., `setPlayPauseButtonState`, `setPoiButtonState`) by toggling CSS classes, which in turn control the visibility of different SVG icons.

 ### 4.3. `TourController`